aptoptout/The-Holodeck/README.md

 Repository of creative coding experiments, specifically focused on P5js.

 Experiments to conduct:
+* Make a friendly environment with some basic navigational elements.
 * Movement through 3D space by keys and mouse.
 * Automated algorithmic landscape generation.
 * Including DOM elements as part of design.